 8. Himmarshee Public House201 SW 2nd St., Ft.
 Lauderdale

-9. Restaurant Michael Schwartz1775 Collins Ave, Miami Beach
+9. The Restaurant At The Raleigh1775 Collins Ave, Miami Beach

 10. La Mar by Gaston Acurio500 Brickell Key Drive, Miami

 This casual, yet refined, Italian restaurant and tavern serves up some of the best dishes in Miami.

 When you meet a bar with 40 different gins, a gin and tonic is not just a gin and tonic.
 That's what you're going to find at this restaurant and bar in the Metropolitan by COMO hotel.
 With its art deco decor and seafood menu, plus creations from the master chocolatiers, you're sure to find something you'll like, but let us not forget: 40 different gins.

 Everyone's welcome here!
 Doesn't matter if you're a suit or wearing flip-flops because TK's got international "America" nosh that'll satisfy all your cravings for breakfast, lunch, dinner, and happy hour.

 If you're wondering tequila goes best with your quesadilla, don't worry, there a Mezcal Concierge.
 Yup, there's a guy here whose job it is to tell you which of their 100+ tequilas or mezcals to pair with your food.